Project Details

 Description

-The project will document the way in which the concept of interculturality in health has been implemented to account for the concrete achievements in terms of the encounter between western and indigenous knowledge in health actions.
-The methodological developments and lessons learned from the work on cultural security will help define this second stage of the work.
+The project will document the way in which the concept of interculturality in health has been implemented to account for the specific scope in terms of the encounter between Western and indigenous knowledge in health actions.

 Layman's description